Education

 Livestorm helps teams collaborate and deliver memorable live or on-demand video experiences.

-An online teaching tool is any resource – technology, app, program, or platform – that teachers and students can access via the internet for their classes.
+Virtual classroom software is any type of technology—app, program, or platform—that educators and students can access via the internet for classes.

-Some teaching tools are centered around instructor-learner communication and engagement, others are designed for materials creation, while others are focused on course administration or marketing – often, though, a platform will offer a blend of these functions.
+Some teaching tools are centered around communication and engagement.
+Others are designed for creating materials, while others are focused on course administration or marketing.
+Yet many platforms offer a blend of these functions.

-What types of online teaching platforms are there?
+What types of online classroom platforms are there?

 A video conferencing software–one of the several options for online classrooms and virtual learning